ayushnix/microblog/content/2022-06-26-ocsp-stapling-firefox.md

 website for the past few months on Firefox.
 Considering this is an internal website, I didn't think much about it, especially because it was working fine on Chromium.

-I was browsing [a thread on Lobsters][2] when I came across the same issue.
-I've been was facing the same issue.
+I was browsing [a thread on Lobsters][2] when I came across a comment with the same issue.
 For some reason, I remembered that OCSP responses need to be fetched by the server.
 In my case, I'm running LuCI on nginx.

 I installed [AdGuard Home][3] on a RaspberryPi 4B a few months ago and created some firewall rules in my router to intercept all DNS plaintext traffic and redirect it to my RaspberryPi.
 I went back